Top Rated Boise Head-On Collision Lawyers in Just One Call

 Statute of Limitations for Head-on Collisions in Boise

-The Statute of Limitations for head-on collisions in Boise, Idaho, is 2 years from the date of the accident to file an auto crash claim.
-However, if the collision resulted in a fatality, the time frame for filing a wrongful death claim is also 2 years.
-There are no specific caps on damages for head-on collisions in Boise.
+The Statute of Limitations for head-on collisions in Boise, Idaho, is two years from the date of the accident to file an auto crash claim.
+If the collision resulted in a fatality, the time frame for filing a wrongful death claim is the same.

 Why You Should Work with an Experienced Boise Head-On Collision Attorney

-Working with an experienced Boise head-on collision attorney can significantly impact the outcome of your case.
+Working with our local Boise head-on collision attorney can significantly impact the outcome of your case.
 Consider what the legal team at Goldberg and Loren can offer:

 - We conduct thorough investigations, gathering evidence to support your case.